snikch/jquery.dirtyforms/README.md

 This is useful when you're using replacement inputs or textarea, such as with tinymce.
 To enable the tinymce helper, simply include the helpers/tinymce.js file.

-Currently only the isDirty and isNodeDirty methods are available to helpers.
+Currently only the isDirty, isNodeDirty, cleanDirty, and cleanDirtyNode methods are available to helpers.

 ```javascript
 // Example helper, the form is always considered dirty